Greater Pittsburgh: Airports

 Pittsburgh International was the fortress hub of US Airways from 1952 to 2005 with over 500 daily departures to more than 110 destinations in 2000.
 By 2007, fewer than 70 departures to 21 destinations remained.
 In 2007, US Airways did select the airport for its new $25 million, 27,000 sq ft (2,500 m2), 600-employees-strong Global Flight Operations Center.
 Since being de-hubbed the airport has seen expanded service from JetBlue, Southwest Airlines and Delta Air Lines' direct trans-Atlantic service to Paris.

-Arnold Palmer Regional Airport offers commercial service via Spirit Airlines to the Carolinas, Florida and Texas.
+Arnold Palmer Regional Airport offers commercial service via Spirit Airlines to Florida and South Carolina.
 Palmer has had commercially scheduled air service since the 1980s.

 Allegheny County Airport in suburban West Mifflin, Pennsylvania, is the area's largest general aviation airport.
 The historic landmark, art deco terminal was the main passenger airport for the area until 1952.
 Allegheny opened in 1931 as the nation's third-largest and first with "hard surface" runways.

 Smaller suburban airports serve as private plane and corporate jet bases include: